MyraWang0406/MyraWang0406/README.md

-# Zhimin (Myra) Wang
+# Hi, I'm Zhimin (Myra) Wang

-**Human-AI Collaboration · Socio-Technical Systems · Decision Making, Simulation and Traceability · Agent-Based Modeling**

-I build research prototypes for **traceable human-AI decision-making** and **simulation-based socio-technical systems**.
+I build research prototypes at the intersection of **Human-AI Systems**, **decision traceability**, and **complex sociotechnical systems**.

-My work studies how AI agents help people structure ambiguous problems, simulate stakeholder perspectives, surface hidden assumptions, preserve evidence, and make decisions more traceable and accountable.
+My work focuses on how AI agents can help people structure ambiguous problems, surface hidden assumptions, preserve evidence, and support decision-making across user research, requirements, and organizational workflows.

-I am especially interested in how AI agents participate in organizational decision-making, user research, requirements engineering, and game-like simulation environments where rules, incentives, memory, hierarchy, and accountability shape behavior.
+I am also interested in simulation-based and agent-based prototypes for studying role-based reasoning, decision memory, and decision-making in complex human-AI systems.

 ---